appwrite-community/htf24-hackathon-submissions/RULES.md

 - There are no specified themes.
 Hackers are free to build on whatever idea they like.

-- The intellectual property of your code belongs only to your team.
+- The code for your project must be open-source.
+The intellectual property of your code belongs only to your team.

 - By participating in the hackathon, you agree to the [Code of Conduct](CODE_OF_CONDUCT.md).